Originally Published April 4th, 2020

 If your hair starts to look stringy in between washes, spray dry shampoo at the roots.
 Dry shampoo absorbs excess oil, giving your hair extra bounce and body.
 For extra volume, quickly blast your roots with the blow dryer after applying dry shampoo.

 Consider swapping out your plastic hair brush for one made out of natural boar bristles.
 These natural bristles help to distribute the scalp’s oils evenly through your hair, which keeps your hair moisturized and prevents stringiness.
-Plus, a boar bristle won’t leave your hair staticy like a plastic one.
+Plus, a boar bristle won’t leave your hair full of static like a plastic brush will.

 The longer that fine, thin hair gets, the flatter it lays.
 To avoid long stringy hair, visit your hairstylist for a new cut.
 It doesn’t have to be drastic – you may find that getting just a few inches cut off is your perfect solution for stringy hair!
 Cutting your hair into a collar bone-length lob or shoulder-length lob will make your hair look thicker and fuller with very little effort.